kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 This led to the creation of the Task Team on the WIGOS Data Quality Monitorint System (TT-WDQMS), which further developed the concept under the leadership of the late Stuart Goldstraw.

 Multiple NWP centers routinely providing feedback on observations using a standardized template makes it possible to compare results and results in a global view independent of any potential biases in individual NWP centers.
-Initially ECMWF and NCEP agreed to take part in a pilot project covering surface (SYNOP) and upper-air (TEMP) observation in 2015, with DWD and JMA joining the Pilot Project in 2016.
+Initially the European Center for Medium-range Weather Forecasts (ECMWF) and the National Centers for Environmental Prediction (NCEP) agreed to take part in a pilot project for surface (SYNOP) and upper-air (TEMP) observation in 2015, with Deutscher Wetterdienst (DWD) and Japan Meteorological Agency (JMA) joining the Pilot Project in 2016.

 ![WDQMS concept]( {{ '/assets/images/WDQMS-concept.png' | relative_url }}  )
 *WDQMS data-flow, from the WDQMS User Manual*

-While the reported data was initially only used to generate ad-hoc plots, by 2017 a beta-version of a webbased tool, later to become synonymous with "WDQMS", had been developed by the WMO Secretariat.
+While the reported data was initially only used to generate ad-hoc plots, by 2017 a beta-version of a webbased tool, later to become synonymous with _WDQMS_, had been developed by the WMO Secretariat.
-It allowed to view the SYNOP and TEMP data aggregated by six-hour and daily periods and to see results for each center individually as well as a combined view.
+It allowed to view SYNOP and TEMP observation aggregated by six-hour and daily intervalls and to see results for each center individually, as well as a combined view.
 The initial system was based on a single rented Linux Infomaniak server, running a PostGIS database, a Tomcat based Geoserver for generating the maps, first a PHP and later a Django backend, and a simple HTML and Jquery based web-frontend.
 Most of the ETL proccesses transforming the raw NWP data provided as CSV files into aggregated results ran directly in the database as complex SQL queries, generated by Python scripts.
 The initial choices of a map-centric system with colored dots representing stations, a calendar based navigation and popups for details have endured and are still recognizable in the current system.